-Spontaneous recognition as a theoretical risk
+4.1 Spontaneous recognition as a statistical problem

-Two obvious risks are widely described in the literature:
+There are three statistical risks arising from spontaneous literature, but only two are widely described in the literature:

-Population uniques on one or two characteristics or extreme values.
+1. Population uniques on one or two characteristics or extreme values

-For example, in 2014 the first female bishop in the UK Anglican church was elected.
+For example, in 2014 the first female bishop in the UK Anglican Church was elected.
 This was a high profile event, with wide newspaper coverage.
 Female clerics in the UK are comparatively rare, and a detailed job description or a salary range (indicating the highest paid) combined with gender could prompt a memory in the data user.
 Alternatively, a small geographical area might have one well-known high-value celebrity resident.
-Salary or wealth data may be enough to identify that individual.
-For business data, this is the most significant problem.
+Salary or wealth data may be enough to uniquely identify that individual.
+For business data, population uniques are the most significant problem.
 Detailed industrial classification and size of business (typically employment or turnover) are assumed to be enough to identify well-known large players, such as in telecoms or aerospace.

-Sample uniques where the sample is known.
+2. Sample uniques where the sample is known

 Sample uniques which are not population uniques on the key characteristics are not normally of concern; by definition they represent at least two indistinguishable data subjects.
 However, we can consider cases where the data user might have additional information about the sample, making the sample uniques into population uniques.
-For example, a neighbour may tell a researcher that she was included in a particular wave of the survey the researcher is using.
+For example, a neighbour, on learning that a researcher is using a particular dataset, may tell the researcher that she was included in a specific wave.